DaviMaroto/DaviMaroto/README.md

 ### Hi there,My name is Davi Maroto!👋

-- 🌱 I’m currently learning frontend,Html5,Css3,JavaScript and Angular,always keen to acquire  new knowledge and experiences
+- 🌱 I’m currently learning frontend,Html5,Css3,JavaScript and reactjs,always keen to acquire  new knowledge and experiences
 - 🏡 I’m looking to collaborate in an organization,an internship or junior developer opportunity, where I can demonstrate my knowledge in real projects

 <div>